 Email: Casey Murphy

-A portion of County Road 1113 – Lake Placid Road -- is closed to traffic for a bridge replacement.
+County Road 1113 – Lake Placid Road – opened back up to traffic Thursday, after being closed for nearly three months for a bridge replacement.